Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Abundance evolution in the Galaxy and Origin of the r-process

 \subsubsection{Homogeneous evolution models}

-Chemical evolution of galaxies has made strong advances since its early days.
-Initially all approaches made use of the instantaneous recycling approximation in the sense, that the ejecta of stellar end stages were utilized without delay immediately after the corresponding star formation, assuming that the stellar evolution time scale is short in comparison to galactic evolution.
-If, in addition, the instantaneous mixing approximation was applied, i.e.\ assuming that the ejecta were instantaneously mixed throughout the galaxy, the whole galaxy acts as homogeneous box.
-Neglecting this complete mixing throughout the Galaxy can explain radial gradients, but would still assume mixing within large and extended volumes (e.g.\ radial shells).
-Further developments included infall of primordial matter into and outflow of enriched material out of the Galaxy \citep[for a review of these early investigations see e.g.][]{Audouze:1976,Tinsley:1980}.
-When relaxing the instantaneous recycling approximation, i.e.\ taking into account that (explosive) stellar ejecta enter the interstellar medium (ISM) delayed with respect to the birth of a star by the duration of its stellar evolution, detailed predictions for the evolution of element abundances can be made.
+In chemical evolution models of galaxies it is still common to use the instantaneous mixing approximation (IMA), i.e.\ assuming that ejecta compositions were instantaneously and completely mixed throughout the Galaxy.
+Neglecting this complete mixing can explain radial gradients, but would still assume mixing within large and extended volumes (e.g.\ radial shells).
+Further developments included infall of primordial matter into and outflow of enriched material out of the Galaxy~\citep[for a review of early investigations see e.g.][]{Audouze:1976,Tinsley:1980}.
+When taking into account that (explosive) stellar ejecta enter the interstellar medium (ISM) delayed with respect to the birth of a star by the duration of its stellar evolution, detailed predictions for the time evolution of element abundances can be made.
 Based on nucleosynthesis predictions for stellar deaths, a number of detailed analyses have been performed, from light elements up to the Fe-group \citep[e.g.][]{matteucci86,Wheeler.Sneden.Truran:1989,Timmes.Woosley.Weaver:1995,Matteucci.Chiappini:2001,Kobayashi.Umeda.Nomoto.ea:2006,Pagel:2009,Matteucci:2012,nomoto13}.
-Such approaches have also been applied to understand the enrichment of heavy elements in the Galaxy (including r-process contributions) as a function of time or metallicity [Fe/H] \citep[see e.g.][]{Travaglio.Galli.Gallino.ea:1999,Ishimaru.Wanajo:1999,Dedonder.Vanbeveren:2004,Wanajo.Ishimaru:2006,Matteucci.Romano.Arcones.ea:2014, ishimaru15,Vangioni.ea:2016,Cote.Belczynski.ea:2017,hotokezaka18,cote18}.
+Such approaches have also been applied to understand the enrichment of heavy elements in the Galaxy (including r-process contributions) as a function of time or metallicity [Fe/H] \citep[see e.g.][]{Travaglio.Galli.Gallino.ea:1999,Ishimaru.Wanajo:1999,Dedonder.Vanbeveren:2004,Wanajo.Ishimaru:2006,Matteucci.Romano.Arcones.ea:2014,ishimaru15,Vangioni.ea:2016,Cote.Belczynski.ea:2017,hotokezaka18,Cote.Fryer.ea:2018,Cote.Eichler.ea:2019,Schonrich:2019,Siegel:2019,Grisoni.Cescutti.ea:2020}.